-Media Service Center Faculty members may order, deliver, and pickup equipment, video tapes and films, supplies, and materials from the Education/Social Work Building 2130.
+Center Faculty members may order, deliver, and pick up equipment, video tapes and films, supplies, and materials from Cavanaugh Hall 421.
 The equipment service is not available to students.
 However, with a signed approval form from their instructor, the video and film service is available to them.
-Students who need audiovisual equipment should contact the Office of Student Activities at 274-3931 or go to IUPUI University Library 002E.
-The Education/Social Work Building 2130 also houses an audiovisual duplicating service.
-The OLT offers a tape duplicating service for recorded lectures, foreign language tapes, or other programs.
+Students who need audiovisual equipment should contact the Office of Student Activities at (317) 274-3931 or go to IUPUI University Library 002E.
+IT offers a tape duplicating service for recorded lectures, foreign language tapes, or other programs.
 This is available for students at a nominal cost.
 Students need to provide a high-quality 90-minute tape per lecture requested.
 Tape turn-around time is 24 to 36 hours.
-For further details, contact the media librarian at 274-4510, or come to Education/ Social Work Building 2130.
+For further details, contact the media coordinator at (317) 274-4510 or come to Education/Social Work Building 2130.
 Hours are 8:00 a.m. to 8:30 p.m.
 Monday through Thursday, 8:00 a.m. to 5:30 p.m. on Friday.

 The Individual Learning Center (ILC) The Individual Learning Center (ILC), located in Cavanaugh Hall 421, contains media-equipped study carrels for student, faculty, or staff use.
 The equipment includes audio, video, synchronous sound-slide, and related machines.
 The ILC also houses lecture and language tapes for use on the premises for the convenience of the participants.
-Contact the ILC librarian at 274-4602 for office hours or further information.
+Contact the ILC technician at (317) 274-4510 for office hours or further information.

-Integrated Technologies Center (ITC) This facility, located in Krannert Science Building 263 on the 38th street campus, is a joint effort between the Office of Learning Technologies and Computing Services.
-The facility houses Zenith and Macintosh computers, printers, VCRs and monitors, slide projectors, video-disk and monitor, and audiotape players.
+Integrated Technologies Center (ITC) This facility, located in Science, Engineering, and Technology II (SL) building, room 2065.
+The facility houses computers, printers, VCRs and monitors, slide projectors, video-disk and monitor, and audiotape players.
 The ITC is open to the public from 9:00 a.m. to 9:00 p.m.
-Monday through Friday; 9:00 a.m. to 5:00 p.m. on Saturday.
-If you have any questions, please call 274-8835.
+Monday through Thursday; 9:00 a.m. to 5:00 p.m. on Friday and Saturday.
+If you have any questions, please call (317) 274-0642.

-Media Production Services A wide variety of production services is available from the Office of Learning Technologies for educational use or other camus projects.
+Media Production Services A wide variety of production services is available from the Office of Integrated Technologies for educational use or other camus projects.
 These services include video production, audio production, photography and photo lab processing, and graphic material preparation.
-These services are not available to individual students or student groups unless they have prior approval from the Office of Student Activities (Library 002E; 274-3931).
+These services are not available to individual students or student groups unless they have prior approval from the Office of Student Activities, Library 002E; (317) 274-3931.

 Public Computer Clusters IUPUI provides student access to both the mainframe and personal computers.
-For information about IBM or IBM-compatible, Apple or Macintosh clusters, contact Bill Stuckey at 274-2978.
+For information about IBM or IBM-compatible, Apple or Macintosh clusters, contact Integrated Technologies.